victorlomi/Quoter/README.md

 # Quoter
-A webapp that keeps a catalogue of quotes.
-With quoter, you find inspirational quotes in the categories of sports, tv shows, and science.
+A web app that keeps a catalogue of quotes.
+With Quoter, you can find inspirational quotes in the categories of sports, tv shows, and science.
 Along with this, you can add your own quotes to contribute to the community.
-Users can also delete quotes they think are not necessary in the quoter catalogue.
+Users can also delete quotes they think are unnecessary in the Quoter catalogue.

 **Author: Victor Lominyo**